-Beavers lived in Britain for thousands of years, until humans made them extinct.
 As people farmed more land and built towns, cities and roads, forests were cut down and large areas of beaver habitat were lost.
-Humans hunted beavers for their fur, which they made into coats and hats, and their scent glands, which were used to make perfume, medicine and food flavourings.
+The last British beaver was killed about four hundred years ago.
+Humans hunted beavers for their fur, which they made into coats and hats.
 People used to eat beavers as well; beaver tail soup was once a very popular dish.